Mangu/AzureIoTHandsOnLabs/Module2b/readme.md

 At a high level, the steps of this lab involve

 * Wire up and program the arduino device to represent a "dumb" device, and hook it up to the Raspberry Pi
+* Create a 'custom' device in the RM-PCS solution
 * Deploy the Azure gateway SDK to Raspberry Pi
 * Write gateway modules to read from the Arduino (protocol translation), and convert the data to JSON (formatter), as examples of writing gateway modules
 * Configure the gateway to authenticate to Azure IoT and run the solution